Skip to main content

 MetricTypeLabelsDescription

-grpc_responses_fail_totalCountermethod, statusgRPC responses that finished with an error status.
+grpc_responses_fail_totalCounterendpointgRPC responses with an error status.

 MetricTypeDescription